lab596/SonicLink/docs/concurrency.md

 ---

-## Ensuring Isolation in SonicLink
+## Ensuring Isolation

 - **Upvotes and similar counters:** Use atomic SQL updates or optimistic locking to prevent lost updates.
 - **Challenge creation and leaderboard:** Use at least `READ COMMITTED` isolation to avoid dirty reads.
-- **Leaderboard queries:** Use `REPEATABLE READ` or snapshot isolation if you need consistent results within a transaction.
+- **Tag Leaderboard queries:** Use `REPEATABLE READ` or snapshot isolation if you need consistent results within a transaction.